llavkush/Data-Science-Portfolio/index.md

 ## Machine Learning Projects

 - **Diabatic Detection Webpp Using Logistic Regression and Streamlit**
-<br>The main objective of this project is to predict if a person is having Diabate, with the help of Machine Learning.
+<br>The main objective of this project is to predict if a person is having Diabates, with the help of Machine Learning.
 Classification algorithms such as Logistic regression, Random Forest, Decision Tree, Naïve Bayes, Support Vector Machine.
 <br>ML models have been trained on the Pima Indian Diabates dataset
 <br>Logistics Regression performed well with better accuracy (78%), precision and recall.
 After hyper parameter tuning, application has deployed on Heroku with the help of Streamlit.
 <br>[Jupyter Notebook](https://github.com/llavkush/Diabatic-Detection/blob/Master/Diabates_Prediction_.ipynb)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Diabates Detection Webapp](https://diabates-detection.herokuapp.com/)